jamesdemon923/jamesdemon923.github.io/_pages/about.md

 I have been exploring the following research directions:

-- Inverse rendering (Differentiable Rendering, Neural Representations)
+- Inverse rendering (Differentiable Rendering, Neural Implicits)
-- Generative models (GANs, Diffusion models)
+- Generative models (GANs, Diffusion Models)
 - Importance sampling (RIS, ReSTIR)
-- Appearance modeling (SVBRDF, Subsurface scattering)
+- Appearance modeling (SVBRDF, Subsurface Scattering)

-**Welcome to delve into these topics with me.
-Sharing ideas is something I truly value.
-I look forward to a deeper collaboration with you.
-Feel free to contact me!**
+**If you are also interested and engaged in these topics, feel free to reach out to me!
+Sharing and discussion are very welcome.
+I look forward to deeper collaborations on these topics.**

 Besides the research, I’m a video games player, a traveller, and a NBA big fan.